eegsynth/eegsynth/doc/scripts.md

 patch.setvalue(key, val[0])
 ```

-### ADVANCED: Using (Multi)threading
+### ADVANCED: Using multithreading

-The above way of iterating through the main code assumes two things: time is not of the essence,
+The above way of iterating through the main code assumes two things: time is not of essence,
 and all the code can be executed sequentially.
 This is by far the easiest way to think and code.
 However, sometimes it is necessary to have several processes running at the same time, especially
 when time is of the essence, and the code should respond to an event as soon as it happens,
 without waiting for other code to finish.
 In such cases it one should probably first try to
 see whether the intended scenario cannot be accomplished with two separate modules.
 If not, one
 might want to use threads.

 Threads are started before the main loop, which then often only has to be there to allow those threads
 to remain active and permit keyboard interrupts (CTRL+C) to be able to stop the code:

 ```
 class ClockThread(threading.Thread):